leezhenghui/hello-springcloud/README.md

 - In IBM JVM, the core dump file contains much more contents, and we can use [IBM Thread and Monitor Dump Analyzer](https://www.ibm.com/developerworks/community/groups/service/html/communityview?communityUuid=2245aa39-fa5c-4475-b891-14c205f7333c) for the analysis

 ```
-# trigger the javacore dump by sending a specific signal to JVM
+# Manually trigger a javacore dump by sending a specific signal to JVM
 kill -3 <pid>
 ```